seal-dota/rules/README.md

 ### 2. Regular Season

 * The regular season is 8 weeks long, with a captain’s mode bo2 each week.
-* Matches are to begin by 7pm Pacific Time each Sunday.
+* Matches are to begin by 8pm Pacific Time each Sunday.
 * Matches may be rescheduled to a different time or day if both captains agree.
 * Teams will be matched against other teams that have a similar record each week.

 ### 3. Post Season

-* Teams will be seeded (based on regular season play) into 4 team bo3 brackets for 1st, 5th, 9th, etc.
-* There will be two weeks of play for each team.
-* For example, the two teams that lose first round in the 1st place bracket will play for 3rd place.
+* After the regular season matches are completed, the top 4 teams will be placed in a single elimination bracket.
+* Lower placing teams still interested in completing the last two weeks of play may be placed in a casual bracket with other active teams.
+* Teams will have one week to schedule and play their required matches.
+Each match must be completed by end of day on Sunday.

 ## *Rules*

 ### 1. Eligibility

+* All participants must be vouched by an admin or veteran player for activity and behavior through the website (seal.gg).
 * Participants must sign up with their main account.
 This account may not be used by any other player for the duration of the season.
-* Participants must alert the admins if their MMR may not accurately reflect their skill level.
+* Participants must alert the admins if their MMR does not accurately reflect their skill level.
+* Admins may adjust a player's MMR to be more accurate in these situations.
 * Accounts must have at least 10 dota games (excluding Ability Draft) in the month before draft day recorded on Dotabuff.
-* For Season 1, all participants must be vouched by an admin for activity and behavior.
-* Nobody should expect to miss more than 3 weeks in the season (including playoffs).
+* No one should expect to miss more than 3 weeks in the season (including playoffs).
 		1. If players expect inconsistent attendance for an upcoming season, they are encouraged to instead sign up as a standin or free agent, as appropriate.
+* Participants must have completed at least one previous season before signing up as a captain, unless they get permission from an admin (for example, exceptions may be made if the player was previously a captain in another league, such as RD2L or Echo League).
 * Nobody should be more cancerous than Aeosynth (he is the floor).

 ### 2. Participation

+* Each SEAL player is required to be in the official Discord channel.
+Contact an admin for an invite.
+* Keeping up with every channel is not required, but it is highly recommended that alerts are left on in the Announcements channel, and that the channel is checked at least once per week.
 * Every player on a team’s roster must play in at least 1 game of the bo2 each week, if available.

 ### 3. Player Trades

-* With approval from both captains, both players?, and the admins, players may be traded between teams within the first two weeks after the draft.
+* With approval from both captains, both players, and the admins, players may be traded between teams within the first two weeks after the draft.

 ### 4. Games

+* Games are to start by 8pm PST on Sundays, but may be rescheduled to any time beforehand if both captains agree.
 * All games are to be played on the USW server and in Captains Mode, hosted by one of the captains on the SEAL ticket
-* Games must start on time - below are the penalties for being late:
+* Games must start within 15 minutes of the agreed upon match time.
-	* 7:05pm or later - Level 1 draft penalty
-	* 7:10pm or later - Level 2 draft penalty
-	* 7:15pm or later - Level 3 draft penalty
-	* 7:20pm or later - Forfeit both games
-* If both captains agree on a different start time or date, these same penalties apply to the agreed-upon match time.
+* If 15 minutes pass and a team is still incapable of playing, the team in full attendance may screenshot the lobby with a timestamp and report a forfeit.
+* If 15 minutes pass and neither team is capable of playing, a double forfeit is issued.
 * Each team is allowed 10 minutes of pause time per game.
 * All chat is allowed, unless either captain requests no all chat.
 	* All chat is always allowed for purpose of calling GG.